pcarbono/FavoritesLinks/README.md

 # Favorites Links

 Welcome to Favorites Links!
-This integrative project showcases the culmination of my skills in databases, Tailwind CSS, and React.
+This integrative project showcases my skills in databases, Tailwind CSS, and React.
 Designed as an exercise to effectively utilize these technologies and create a dynamic and user-friendly application.
 Explore the features, delve into the code, and feel free to contribute!

 ## Features